hithereiamaliff/malaysianpaymentgateway/README.md

 - 📱 **Mobile-friendly**: Properly handles app opening on both iOS and Android devices
 - 🎨 **Customizable**: Easy to style and adapt to your application's design
 - 📊 **Analytics-ready**: Includes Google Analytics 4 integration
-- 🌏 **International support**: Includes support for international payment apps from Philippines, Indonesia, Singapore, Thailand, Cambodia, and more
+- 🌏 **International support**: Includes support for Mastercard/Visa card payments and bank/eWallet apps from China, Indonesia, Singapore, Thailand, and many more
 - 💳 **Stripe integration**: Process credit/debit card payments with Visa and Mastercard
 - 🚩 **Feature flags**: Enable/disable features like Stripe payments and international apps